xtendui/xtendui/src/gatsby/markdown/components/media/index.md

 category: "Design"
 parent: "Media"
 title: "Media"
-description: "Wrapper to have media with aspect ratio, also on page load, useful also for advanced animations."
+description: "Media is a component to wrap media asset and display them in various ways."
 ---

 ## Installation